 - Dr. Malvo has been retained by Wendy (the client)

 A couple of weeks later it’s late winter, and Wendy calls again to speak to Dr. Malvo regarding AFB prevention in her colonies.
 During the production season, Wendy checks her colonies regularly for signs of AFB, including dead, off-coloured (coffee brown) larvae in capped cells, and irregular brood patterns.
 She is fortunate to have avoided infection of any of her colonies with AFB, as she knows other beekeepers who have had to burn hives and equipment and quarantine other colonies as a result of this disease.
 Wendy would like to prevent AFB in her colonies by applying oxytetracycline in the spring and fall.

 Dr. Malvo wishes to prescribe oxytetracycline for Wendy’s colonies; however, she practices 3 hours away and is unable to visit the premises.
-Under new exemptions to the VCPR practice standard for apiculture, Dr. Malvo can nonetheless prescribe antibiotics for Wendy’s colonies.
+Under new exemptions to the VCPR practice standard for apiculture, Dr. Malvo can nonetheless prescribe antimicrobials for Wendy’s colonies.

 Before providing the prescription, Dr. Malvo fulfilled all of the following requirements: